-In this North York home in Ontario, the situation was a bit different.
+In this home the situation was a bit different.
 The squirrels were long evicted, but their scent stayed in the attic insulation.
-Mostly the smell of their feces and urine that had contaminated the insulation.
+Mostly from the smell of their feces and urine that had contaminated the insulation.

-During out inspection of the attic, we determined that the new nuisance wildlife was a raccoon from the new evidence in the attic.
+During our inspection of the attic, we determined that the new nuisance wildlife was a raccoon.
 After our rounds in the attic, we located new raccoon droppings that had not been present last year.

 Raccoon removal junction corner North York

 The junction’s soffit was damaged, as far as that kind of damage goes, only one animal in Ontario can do it..
 Raccoons.
 Regardless we carried out the inspection to be a 100% sure.
-That’s where we started our work on providing humane raccoon removal in North York.
-Below you can see the pictures of the damage, and the work installation to remove the raccoon from the attic.
+Below you can see the pictures of the damage, and the work involving the removal of the raccoon from the attic.

 There is always some kind of damage expected when raccoons or other wildlife break and enter.
 Some of these damages are present in the pictures and some are not.
 This is a short list of what can happen when raccoons enter your attic space.